 2. Wrap a wine bottle in a new tea towel

-I absolutely love this idea on The Everygirl that turns a festive tea towel into furoshiki, or a Japanese fabric wrapping.
-That makes the towel an additional gift that your recipient can hang in their kitchen long after that bottle of wine is drained.
-The site even lays out step-by-step instructions for two different methods for wrapping your bottle, something this challenged gift-wrapper appreciates a great deal.
+I absolutely love this idea on The Everygirl that turns a piece of fabric or a festive tea towel into furoshiki, or a Japanese fabric wrapping.
+That makes the fabric (love this assortment of reclaimed vintage holiday fabrics on Etsy) reusable; or find a tea towel that turns into an additional gift that your recipient can hang in their kitchen long after that bottle of wine is drained.
+Everygirl’s post no longer seems to have the step-by-step instructions for wrapping your bottles (sniff), but I found a furoshiki bottle wrapping tutorial on YouTube courtesy of The Green Wrapper–something this challenged gift-wrapper appreciates a great deal.

 3. Wrap a wine bottle in tissue paper

-In under two minutes, Martha Stewart will show you how to turn two pieces of use tissue paper to wrap wine beautifully for the holidays.
+In under two minutes on YouTube, Martha Stewart will show you how to turn two pieces of use tissue paper to wrap wine beautifully for the holidays.
 I love her easy tips for getting it to look so neat; I mean, I’ve tried to wrap my bottles before but the end result looks like I did it with one hand.
 In the dark.
 This is the opposite of that.
+Sprigs & Green on Etsy has a lovely selection of holiday themed tissue papers, or pop by Paper Source online for a great selection–or in person next time you’re at the mall.

 4. Wrap a wine bottle in fringe

-Before you toss that old Christmas sweater, or the ones your kids have outgrown, take a look at this clever idea for repurposing sweater sleeves into a DIY wine sleeve.
+Before you toss that old Christmas sweater, or ones your kids have outgrown, take a look at this clever idea for repurposing sweater sleeves into a DIY wine sleeve.
 Whoa!
 To help insure there is no dreaded broken wine, Oh My!
-Creative has instructions for how to sew the bottom of the sleeve up — don’t worry, it looks easy.
+Creative provides instructions for sewing the bottom of the sleeve up and it actually looks pretty easy.
 Plus, your old sweater sleeve can be reused to gift bottles of wine again and again, which makes it a very eco-friendly option.

 6. Wrap a wine bottle with printable gift tags and labels